-The site should be chosen carefully in order to comply with the following conditions:
+The site should be chosen carefully to comply with the following conditions:

 - Easy access to facilitate the weekly maintenance of the device. - The device should be installed in a clear area where it has the largest possible field of view so that it can track the sun from sunrise to sunset (no buildings, trees, cables...). - Less than 100m cable distance to a PC (for RS232 link connection). - A support where it can be strongly fixed so that the system is stable (preferably the tripod).
+It is strongly recommended to embed three M10 studs in a concrete surface (diameter 1273 cm) placed at 120° to each other, leaving the top 50 mm protruding so that at least two bolts can be tightened on top of each foot of the tripod.